This article first appeared in the HFM Billion Dollar Club 2019 Special Report.

 Background

 The UMR was introduced by the BCBS and IOSCO in 2016 as one of the two major reforms to mitigate systemic risk in the industry following the 2008 financial crisis.
-In addition to the introduction of clearing for standardised OTC instruments, regulators set out to increase the requirements for trading non-centrally cleared derivatives by enforcing the exchange of variation margin (VM) and initial margin (IM) for bilateral trades.
+In addition to the introduction of clearing for standardised OTC instruments, regulators set out to increase the requirements for trading non-centrally cleared derivatives by enforcing the exchange of Variation Margin and Initial Margin for bilateral trades.

 Uncleared margin rules apply to all financial firms and systemically important non-financial firms.
-The rules have been capturing firms from various phases over the last 3 years and those with a notional exposure above $8bn of bilateral derivatives will be familiar with the exchange of VM already.
-However, IM may well be a new concept for a lot of firms.
+The rules have been capturing firms from various phases over the last 3 years and those with a notional exposure above $8bn of bilateral derivatives will be familiar with the exchange of Variation Margin already.
+However, Initial Margin may well be a new concept for a lot of firms.

-[bctt tweet=”Phase V is due to capture over 9000 entities so planning ahead will be key to avoiding any backlogs in the run up to September 2020.” username=”opengamma”]
+[bctt tweet=”Phase 5 is due to capture over 9000 entities so planning ahead will be key to avoiding any backlogs in the run up to September 2020.” username=”opengamma”]

-One key distinction between UMR and previous margin processes is that IM needs to be posted two-way in a segregated account, so there is a responsibility for both counterparties to ensure that calculations are correct.
+One key distinction between UMR and previous margin processes is that Initial Margin needs to be posted two-way in a segregated account, so there is a responsibility for both counterparties to ensure that calculations are correct.

 Firstly, in order to determine if you are captured by UMR, you need to carry out what are known as Average Aggregate Notional Amount (AANA) calculations.
 This is where each firm must calculate the average aggregate notional of their uncleared derivatives exposure for three-month end dates, the dates depending on your Jurisdiction.